pi-apps/SilkRoad/docs/video_docs.md

 ### adjust_video_settings

 The adjust_video_settings function allows you to adjust the video settings, such as changing the video codec or the bitrate.
-Here's an example of how to use it:
+Here's an example of how to use it: [Adjust Video Settings](example/adjust_video_settings.py)

 ### Live Stream Package